kazi1213/Nephub/README.md

-# Thank you for watching video.
-You can easily download website and use it.
+# Thank you for Visiting my website.
+You can follow me thank you.

-### Source: startbootstrap.com
+### Source: Nephub.com